Dr Alexander Herr

 Biography

-Alexander holds a Masters degree in Biological Sciences from Germany and a PhD from Australia, which related to microbat ecology and conservation.
-Postdoctoral research focussed on environmental flows and employment as senior environmental scientist in the commercial sector of environmental and resource management followed.
+Alexander holds a Masters degree in Biological Sciences from Germany and a PhD from Australia, which related to wildlife ecology and conservation.
+Postdoctoral research focused on environmental flows and employment as senior environmental scientist in the commercial sector of environmental and resource management followed.
 His main interests combine natural resource management, wildlife management and ecological sustainable development.
-His work integrates biophysical and socio-economic data to inform ecologically sustainable natural resource management in Australia.
-He is the Northern Inland Catchments lead in the multi-agency Bioregional Assessment Programme (http://www.bioregionalassessments.gov.au/).
+His work integrates biophysical and socio-economic data to inform sustainable natural resource management in Australia.
+He was the Northern Inland Catchments lead in the multi-agency Bioregional Assessment Program (http://www.bioregionalassessments.gov.au/).
+Alexander is working in the Geological Bioregional Assessment Program (https://www.bioregionalassessments.gov.au/geological-and-bioregional-assessment-program) and undertakes research to improve the resilience of communities and regions to drought, and climate change induced challenges.

 Current Roles

-Opportunities and challanges for climate adaptation and resource efficiency in coastal Australia
+Opportunities for and challenges of climate adaptation and resource efficiency in coastal Australia

 Achievements and Awards